BerkhanTiryakiler/p2_ai_emotion/README.md

-# p2_ai_emotion
+# Emotion Recognition from Audio Using TurEV-DB

-This repository contains a script to record audio, extract MFCC features, and predict the emotion of the recorded audio using a pre-trained Convolutional Neural Network (CNN) model.
+This repository contains a script to record audio, extract MFCC features, and predict the emotion of the recorded audio using a pre-trained Convolutional Neural Network (CNN) model, leveraging the Turkish Emotion Voice Database (TurEV-DB).

 ## Prerequisites